 Franz Josef Glacier walk distance and duration: The 1.7 km return track can be completed in 30 minutes depending on how long you spend at the viewing area.

-Best time to do the Franz Josef Glacier walk
+The best time to do the Franz Josef Glacier walk

 The most important thing you want to keep in mind when doing the Franz Josef Glacier walk is that you’ll need clear skies to see the glacier.
-The best chance of a clear skies in Franz Josef is early in the morning, so try to go as early as possible!
+The best chance of a clear sky in Franz Josef is early in the morning, so try to go as early as possible!
 If you’re only for 1 or 2 days in Franz Josef and it’s mostly cloudy then you can still do the hike to get a taste of what you can expect.
 However, keep in mind that the glacier might be covered in clouds.
 Especially nowadays since the glacier is much more retreated, the terminal face is very hard to see from the forest viewpoint.